|

 The BIOS Secret: Enabling GPUDirect P2P

-• PCIe vs. NVLink: Remember, PCIe 5.0 (128GB/s) is still the bottleneck compared to the 900GB/s of NVLink.
-Optimize your PCIe paths to ensure you aren’t making it even slower.
+• PCIe vs. NVLink: PCIe 5.0 (128GB/s) is still the bottleneck compared to the 900GB/s of NVLink.
+Optimize your PCIe paths to ensure you aren’t adding avoidable latency on top of an already constrained bus.

 Diagram illustrating the difference between GPU communication with ACS enabled (CPU bounce) vs. ACS disabled (GPUDirect P2P), and the higher bandwidth of NVLink.